 The man who wasn't afraid

 On this particular evening, it was Niko, their cousin and neighbour from several houses away that paid them a visit.
-Somewhere, in the middle of the conversation, after number of spooky tales, someone stated in low-pitched voice:
+Somewhere, in the middle of the conversation, after several spooky tales, someone stated in a low-pitched voice:

 "Who in their right mind would dare to go in the dead of night to the cemetery to light a candle..."

-That was just a rhetorical question, so it was surprising to hear Niko's strong voice stating with arrogance:
+That was just a rhetorical question, so it was surprising to hear Niko's firm voice stating with arrogance:

 "These are all old wives' tales!
 There are no such things as ghosts or monsters.
 It's nothing but superstition!
 I will go!
 I'll show you there's nothing to be afraid of!"